Wood Island station: Modernization

 The platforms installed during the 1994-95 construction did not age well, and were replaced during a series of short-term station closures in 2008.
 Wood Island was closed from July 7 to September 5, 2008, for a renovation of both platforms.

-Bus connections

-Three MBTA bus routes stop at the Wood Island busway; routes 112 and 121 terminate there.
+A 2024 city plan calls for reuse of an unused stub of Frankfort Street as an extension of the station busway for route 120 buses.